DBSCAN: Optimal Rates For Density Based Clustering: Clustering Consistency for H lder Continuous Densities

 \subsubsection{Consistency for $\alpha >1$}

-When $\alpha>1$, the vanilla \Cref{algorithm:DBSCAN} no longer delivers the optimal rate \eqref{delta.rate}, for statistical and computational reasons.
-The statistical reasons are clear: when $\alpha > 1$ it become necessary to rely on smoother kernels, namely $\lceil \alpha \rceil $-valid kernels as indicated \Cref{sec:holder.density}.
-This will lead to a bias $\| p - p_h \|_\infty$ of the correct order $O(h^\alpha)$ and, therefore, by choosing the bandwidth as in \eqref{eq:h.optimal}, to the optimal balance in the bias/variance trade-off as in \eqref{eq:Linfty.optimal}.
-The computational reasons are more subtle: in order to determine cluster connectedness DBSCAN employs single-linkage type rules, which will force a sub-optimal choice for the bandwidth even if the kernel $K$ is chosen to be $\lceil \alpha \rceil $-valid.
-To exemplify, suppose we would like to cluster the sample points $X_{i_1},\ldots,X_{i_k}$ belonging the upper level set $\{ x \colon \widehat{p}_h(x) \ge \lambda \}$, for some $\lambda > 0$.
-The computationally efficient, single-linkage rule implemented by DBSCAN for a choice of the input $h$ is to clusters the points based on the connected components of the union-of-balls around them, i.e based on the connected components of
+When $\alpha>1$, \Cref{algorithm:DBSCAN} no longer delivers the optimal rate displayed in \eqref{delta.rate}, for two reasons.
+The first reason stems from standard non-parametric density estimation considerations: when $\alpha > 1$ it becomes necessary to rely on smoother kernels, namely $\alpha $-valid kernels as indicated before.
+This will lead to a bias $\| p - p_h \|_\infty$ of the correct order $O(h^\alpha)$.
+The second reason is more subtle: the straightforward arguments we used to handle the case of $\alpha \leq 1$ do not lead to optimal clustering rates even if the kernel $K$ is chosen to be $\alpha$-valid.
+To exemplify, suppose we would like to cluster the sample points $\{X_i\}_{i=1}^n \cap \{ x \colon \widehat{p}_h(x) \ge \lambda \}$ for some $\lambda > 0$.
+The computationally efficient linkage rule implemented by DBSCAN is to cluster the points based on the connected components of the union-of-balls around them, i.e based on the connected components of

 Assume now that the gradient of $p$ has norm uniformly bounded by a constant $D$ for all $x \in L(\lambda)$.
 Then,

 and, as a result,